$996 includes GST

 If you could make every person on the planet a beneficiary then you would do that.
 But the Australian Tax Office claims you are not able to do this.
 This is because the beneficiaries are not ‘certain’ or ‘ascertainable’.

 In the 1990s a client instructed us to prepare a Family Trust Deed and staple the Melbourne White Pages to the family trust deed.
 We applied for a Private Ruling.
 But the ATO stated that the ‘classes’ of beneficiaries were uncertain and unascertainable.
-(The “White Pages” were very thick books.
-They were delivered free to your home.
-They had a list of people and their telephone numbers.)
+(The “White Pages” was very thick book.
+It was delivered free to your home.
+It had a list of people and their telephone numbers.)